Skip to content

 “What I cannot create, I do not understand.” — Richard Feynman (1918-1988)

 This little book contains a series of course projects based on egos-2000.
-The goal is to help students gain experience and confidence in creating their own operating system or similar computer systems in their future career.
+The goal is to help students gain experience and confidence in creating their own operating systems or similar computer systems in their future careers.

 Core projects